 Where to Retire in Lancaster and Home Prices

-You can live in town or in one of the active adult or CCRCs in the area (see link at right).
-Zillow pegged the median value of a home to be about $115,100 in late 2016.
+You can live in town or in one of the active adult or CCRCs in the area (see link at left).
+Zillow pegged the median value of a home to be $269,078 in mid-2021.

 Lancaster has a rich history.
 It is also a college town in a pretty part of Pennsylvania Dutch country.
-The Central Market is the oldest farmers market in the country and a big tourist attraction because of the Amish goods offered for sale there.
-Many cultural institutions.
-Renovating the downtown area.
+The Central Market is the oldest farmers market in the country and a big tourist attraction because of the Amish goods offered for sale; many cultural institutions; renovating the downtown area.

 Pennsylvanians who want to escape the city and live in a college town might like Lancaster.
 The community is very walkable.

-Being the county seat, center of the local commercial area, and home to Franklin & Marshall drive the local economy.
+The local economy is driven by it being the county seat, the center of the local commercial area, and home to Franklin & Marshall.
 Park City Center is a very large enclosed shopping mall with over 150 stores.

 Climate and Physical Environment